WorldCereal/worldcereal-documentation/intro/purpose_scope.md

+# Purpose and Scope of the WorldCereal system

 Having access to reliable cropland and crop type masks is an important prerequisite for any agricultural monitoring activity, e.g.
 - crop yield estimation
 - damage assessment of (natural) disasters